Jeremy Irons: 1980–1999: Breakthrough and film stardom

+2000–2010: Elizabeth I and other roles

+To mark the 100th anniversary of Noël Coward's birth, Irons sang a selection of his songs at the 1999 Last Night of the Proms held at the Royal Albert Hall in London, ending with "London Pride", a patriotic song written in the spring of 1941 during the Blitz.
+In 2003, Irons played Fredrik Egerman in a New York revival of Stephen Sondheim's A Little Night Music, and two years later appeared as King Arthur in Lerner and Loewe's Camelot at the Hollywood Bowl.
+He performed the Bob Dylan song "Make You Feel My Love" on the 2006 charity album Unexpected Dreams – Songs From the Stars.
 Other roles include the wicked wizard Profion in the film Dungeons and Dragons (2000) and Rupert Gould in Longitude (2000).
 He played the Über-Morlock in the film The Time Machine (2002).
 In 2004, Irons played the title character in The Merchant of Venice.
 In 2005, he appeared in the films Casanova opposite Heath Ledger, and Ridley Scott's Kingdom of Heaven.
 He has co-starred with John Malkovich in two films, The Man in the Iron Mask (1998) and Eragon (2006), though they didn't have any scenes together in the latter.
+In 2004 Irons played Severus Snape in the BBC's Comic Relief's Harry Potter parody, "Harry Potter and the Secret Chamberpot of Azerbaijan".

+In 2004, he starred in István Szabó's Being Julia opposite Annette Bening, receiving a Satellite Award nomination for his performance.
+In 2005, Irons portrayed Robert Dudley, 1st Earl of Leicester in the Channel 4-HBO mini-series, Elizabeth I, in which he starred opposite Helen Mirren (Queen Elizabeth I).
+Rupert Smith of The Guardian praised their on-screen chemistry writing, "Mirren and Irons are a screen marriage made in heaven, and when they let rip with the thwarted passion all might have been well."
+Irons won both a Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie and a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film for his performance.

+A year later, he participated in the third series of the BBC documentary series Who Do You Think You Are?
+In 2008, he played Lord Havelock Vetinari in Terry Pratchett's The Colour of Magic, an adaptation for Sky One.
 In 2006, Irons appeared with Laura Dern in David Lynch's Inland Empire.
-In 2008, Irons co-starred with Ed Harris and Viggo Mortensen in Appaloosa, directed by Harris.
-In 2011, Irons appeared alongside Kevin Spacey in the thriller Margin Call.
-In 2012, he starred and worked as executive producer of the environmental documentary film Trashed.
-He portrayed the mathematician G. H. Hardy in the 2015 film The Man Who Knew Infinity.
-Irons played Alfred Pennyworth in Warner Bros.'
-Batman v Superman: Dawn of Justice (2016), Justice League (2017) and the 2021 director's cut of the same film.
-In 2018, he played General Vladimir Korchnoi in Francis Lawrence's spy thriller film Red Sparrow, based on Jason Matthews's book of the same name.
-In 2021, Irons played Rodolfo Gucci in Ridley Scott's biographical crime drama film House of Gucci.
-In 2022, Irons played British Prime Minister Neville Chamberlain in the period spy thriller Munich – The Edge of War.

-Theatre

-Irons has worked with the Royal Shakespeare Company three times in 1976, 1986–87 and 2010.
-After years of success in the West End in London, Irons made his New York debut in 1984 and won a Tony Award for his Broadway performance opposite Glenn Close in The Real Thing.

 After an absence from the London stage for 18 years, in 2006 he co-starred with Patrick Malahide in Christopher Hampton's stage adaptation of Sándor Márai's novel Embers at the Duke of York's Theatre.
 He made his National Theatre debut playing former British Prime Minister Harold Macmillan (1957–1963) in Never So Good, a new play by Howard Brenton which opened at the Lyttelton on 19 March 2008.
 In 2009, Irons appeared on Broadway opposite Joan Allen in the play Impressionism.
 The play ran through 10 May 2009 at the Gerald Schoenfeld Theater.